w3st3ry/tekleader/README.md

 ## Installation

-You have two ways to get it:
+You have three ways to get it:

 - Go get the app